MEming/Device-Firmware-Update-OTA-Bluetooth-Low-Energy/README.md

 Serial converter used for Bluetooth module configuration

-Sending AT commands to HM-10 from any serial monitor program
+Send AT commands to HM-10 from any serial monitor program

 * AT+BAUD4 //115200 baud rate
 * AT+MODE2 //to use the io pin